waveform80/picamera/docs/fov.rst

 .. image:: video_fullfov_record.*
     :align: center

-Finally, when performing raw captures an encoder is (naturally) not required.
+Finally, when performing unencoded captures an encoder is (naturally) not required.
 Instead data is taken directly from the camera's ports.
-When raw YUV format is requested no components are attached to the ports at all (as the ports are configured for YUV output at all times).
+When raw YUV format is requested no components are attached to the ports at all (as all ports default to YUV output).
+Likewise, when capturing unencoded from the still port no encoders are used; instead the still port is reconfigured to output the required encoding (RGB, RGBA, BGR, etc.)

+However, the video port is fixed in YUV mode (the video encoders expect YUV input and the splitter cannot convert encodings).
 When another raw format like RGBA is requested, a resizer is used (with its output resolution set to the input resolution, unless the ``resize`` option is specified with something different), and its output format is set to the requested raw format:

 .. image:: still_raw_capture.*